Julian-Heng/cg-assignment-2019/docs/report.md

 `setupModelMatrix` such that we can rotate the model without affecting the entire model.

+`setupShader` would set the different uniform variables within the shader program.
+All of the box's material properties is stored within the Material struct, so each box can have individual material. `setupTextures` binds the textures of a box to be drawn. `setupModelMatrix` would just create a transformation matrix to be passed to the shader program.

 The order of transformation to a model is as follows:

    1. Scale the box